i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ---

 #### Lesson 2.5: The Special Operator – XOR

+> **Key Takeaway:** XOR outputs 1 only when its inputs are different.
+It’s essential for circuits like adders, parity checks, and many programming tricks.

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for XOR gate here.